 Incidence of HIV diagnoses among Australians have reached their lowest in almost two decades, according to a new report released this week.

-The findings published by the Kirby Institute at UNSW Sydney revealed HIV diagnoses have dropped by 23% over five years, and 30% for HIV cases attributed to sex between men.
+The findings published by the Kirby Institute at UNSW Sydney revealed HIV diagnoses have dropped by 23% over five years.

 Head of Kirby Institute’s Surveillance, Evaluation and Research Program Professor Rebecca Guy said “more people are being tested for HIV than ever”.

-“People living with HIV are starting treatment earlier and we’re seeing a very promising uptake of pre-exposure prophylaxis (PrEP) among gay and bisexual men.
-The combination of all these strategies has led to these reductions,” Ms Guy said.
+“People living with HIV are starting treatment earlier and we’re seeing a very promising uptake of pre-exposure prophylaxis (PrEP) among gay and bisexual men,” Ms Guy said.

 ‘PrEP’ is prescriptive medication that HIV negative people can take daily to prevent the transmission of HIV.